Kevin McAuliffe City Softball League -

 player.
 If another female player is not present, then the Team Manager

-may approach the umpire and indicate why the female runner requires a
+may approach the umpire and indicate why the female runner requires a courtesy

-courtesy runner.
-If deemed
+runner.
+If deemed appropriate by

-in with the umpire.
-If the umpire
+umpire.
+If the umpire is not

-is not informed of the courtesy runner and a pitch takes place, it is the
+informed of the courtesy runner and a pitch takes place, it is the

 umpire's discretion to choose whether to call the courtesy runner as out.